 One of the biggest misunderstandings of multi-access edge computing is the tight association of MEC and 5G.
 You see, while 5G services will eventually require multi-access edge computing capabilities, you don’t need 5G architecture for MEC.
 In fact, you can deploy mobile edge computing in a 4G network and use that as the launching point for 5G if you decide to migrate later, by transitioning the edge nodes into user plane function (UPF) nodes.
 Pretty cool, huh?

-The ability to deploy mobile edge capabilities in a 4G network is a big deal for many mobile service providers because it allows them to offer revenue-generating edge services like virtual reality (VR) gaming and low-latency enterprise applications without investing in a complete 5G makeover.
+The ability to deploy multi-access edge capabilities in a 4G network is a big deal for many mobile service providers because it allows them to offer revenue-generating edge services like virtual reality (VR) gaming and low-latency enterprise applications, such as smart manufacturing, smart farm, smart logistics, and more, without investing in a complete 5G makeover.
 At least, that’s the way Affirmed architected its MEC solution.
 As for the other vendors, well, they’ll cross the edge when they come to it, I guess.

 So, if you don’t need a 5G network to deploy edge computing services, what do you need?
 Instead of a 5G architecture, start with a virtualized architecture, one that allows you to deliver telco-grade mobile core performance at the edge in a lightweight design.
 Add common-off-the-shelf (COTS) servers that allow you to cost-efficiently scale capacity as edge services grow.
 Finally, deploy those edge elements in a way that lets you easily transition to a MEC 5G architecture when you’re ready to take the next step.